There are hundreds of DNA tests out there. And all claim to be the highest quality, most private, accurate, and informative.

 - MyHeritage – Best overall ancestry test, with mapping to 40+ geographical regions and a built-in family tree builder.

-- AncestryDNA – Huge historical record database for tracking down ancestors.
+- AncestryDNA – Huge historical record database for tracking down your ancestors.

 - Living DNA – Unique number of sub-regions to pinpoint your heritage, plus comprehensive health screening.

-- Get your exact ethnicity percentages from 40+ geographic regions
+- Provides exact ethnicity percentages from 40+ geographic regions

-- Track down your ancestors with matches in the MyHeritage database
+- Tracks down your ancestors with matches in the MyHeritage database

-You can search through over 12 billion historical records to make your family tree come to life.
+You can search through over 12 billion historical records to add to your family tree and ancestors’ profiles.
 That includes marriage, birth, and death certificates, as well as census records, and other genealogy sources.

 The sampling process is simple with a 45-second cheek swab.
-And it only takes 3-4 weeks to get your report, but when we tested it, we got our results in just 2 weeks.
+It takes 3-4 weeks to get your report, but when we tested it, we got our results in just 2 weeks.

-If you’re looking for a DNA test that is highly accurate, informative, comes at a good price, and doesn’t leave you waiting for weeks on end, MyHeritage is the best there is.
+If you’re looking for a DNA test that’s accurate, full of great insights, comes at a good price, and doesn’t leave you waiting for weeks on end, MyHeritage is the best there is.

 - Full ancestry breakdown with accurate ethnicity percentages